 They don’t need to write a long thankfulness list filled with mentions of family and food.
 They get to write what they themselves are truly thankful for.
 Sometimes their highlights mention family (playing with cousins) or food (birthday cake!), but sometimes it’s watching new episodes of a favorite show, playing Roblox, or jumping on the trampoline with Daddy.

-I place these journaling pages in their Morning Work binders.
+I place these journaling pages in their Morning Work binders (along with these worksheets and these worksheets).
 They write just one sentence or phrase about something good on the previous day.
 It helps them to focus on something positive at the beginning of the day.
 And seeing a list of highlights on the page in front of them helps them to see that they have so many good things in their lives every day, not just special days like birthdays and holidays.

 Their list of highlights also helps me to encourage them to really think about the pleasures of each day.
 If they can’t think of something to write (“I don’t have a highlight!”), I remind them of moments during the day that they seemed to especially enjoy (“Oh, yeah!”).
 Or if I see the same thing written down over and over again ( “watching TV” ), I can redirect them to consider other pleasurable activities.